webdados/lang-attribute-blocks/readme.txt

 = How can I report security bugs? =

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
-The Patchstack team helps validate, triag, and handle any security vulnerabilities.
+The Patchstack team helps validate, triage, and handle any security vulnerabilities.
 [Report a security vulnerability.]( https://patchstack.com/database/vdp/ce04f590-44d9-45f3-9411-9028e87d4725 )

 == Changelog ==